Are Dachshunds Still Used for Hunting?

 Do Dachshunds Hunt Foxes?

 Yes, Dachshunds are used for fox hunting.
-A trained hunting dachshund can chase a fox out from their underground den in no time.
-While the miniature doxies can be used to track and chase down the fox, the larger standard dachshund can be used to fight and defend if needed.
+A trained hunting Dachshund can chase a fox out from its underground den in no time.
+While the Miniature Dachshunds can be used to track and chase down a fox, the larger Standard Dachshund can be used to fight and defend if needed.

 What Animals Can Dachshunds Hunt?